 5. When and where will it take place?

-The best resource is the quiz bowl questions that have been used at the National Championships of the US Geography Olympiad from 2013 to 2016.
-These are available on the USGO website here.
+The best resources are the questions that have been used at past IGB US National Championships which are posted on the IGB USA Resources page here.
+Please also see the quizbowl questions used at the US Geography Olympiad from 2013 to 2016 which are available on the USGC website here.

-1. How do I qualify for the World Championships?
+1. How do I qualify for the next IGB World Championships?

 2. What events will the International Geography Bee World Championships consist of?

-3. When and where will the World Championships take place?
+3. When and where will the IGB World Championships take place?

 4. What will the cost be?

-1. Do you have any connection to The National Geographic Society or The National Geographic Bee of the International Geography Olympiad (aka iGeo)?
+1. Do you have any connection to The National Geographic Society or The National Geographic Bee or the International Geography Olympiad (aka iGeo)?

 No, we are completely independent.
-Within the USA, our sister competition, the US Geography Olympiad, provides a way for US students to qualify for the International Geography Olympiad.
-Please see www.geographyolympiad.com for further details.
+For students in the USA, our sister competition, the US Geography Championships, provides a way for Varsity Division US students to qualify for the International Geography Olympiad.
+Please see www.geographychampionships.com for further details.

 2. Do you have any sponsors?